15 Draconis

 15 Draconis is a single star in the northern circumpolar constellation of Draco, located 452 light years away from the Sun.
-15 Draconis is the Flamsteed designation; it also has the Bayer designation i Draconis.
+15 Draconis is the Flamsteed designation; it also has the Bayer designation A Draconis.
 This object is visible to the naked eye as a white-hued star with an apparent visual magnitude of 4.94.
 It is moving closer to the Earth with a heliocentric radial velocity of −7 km/s.